Canadian Health Survey on Children and Youth (CHSCY)

 For producing annual estimates, the 2023 Canadian Health Survey on Children and Youth (CHSCY) covers the population aged 1 to 22 as of January 31, 2023, living in the ten provinces.
 Excluded from the survey's coverage are children and youth living on First Nation reserves and other Aboriginal settlements in the provinces, children and youth living in foster homes and the institutionalized population.

-Follow-up with respondents to the 2019 CHSCY will also be done in order to produce longitudinal estimates measuring outcomes over time for the target population of that survey (children and youth aged 1-17 as of January 31, 2019).
+Follow-up with respondents to the 2019 CHSCY will also be done in order to produce longitudinal estimates measuring change in outcomes over time for the target population of that survey (children and youth aged 1-17 as of January 31, 2019).

 Based on a study comparing the Canadian Child Benefit (CCB) file with the 2018 population estimates, the CCB covers 98% of the Canadian population aged 1 to 17 in all provinces.